-Our next proposition shows that continuity is the essential property to conclude that a generalized derivation of the third type from a C$^*$-algebra $\mathcal{A}$ into a general Banach $\mathcal{A}$-bimodule is a generalized derivation of the first and second type, improving in this way what we commented at the introduction.
+Our next proposition shows that every continuous generalized derivation of the third type from a C$^*$-algebra $\mathcal{A}$ into a Banach $\mathcal{A}$-bimodule is a generalized derivation of the first and second type.

-\begin{proposition} Let $\mathcal{A}$ be a C$^*$-algebra and let $F:\mathcal{A}\to \mathcal{M}$ be a continuous generalized derivation of the third type from $\mathcal{A}$ into a Banach $\mathcal{A}$-bimodule.
+\begin{proposition} Let $\mathcal{A}$ be a C$^*$-algebra, and let $F:\mathcal{A}\to \mathcal{M}$ be a continuous generalized derivation of the third type from $\mathcal{A}$ into a Banach $\mathcal{A}$-bimodule.
 Then $F$ is a generalized derivation of the first and second type. \end{proposition}